-LinkedIn is the world’s largest networking platform with millions of active professionals users.
-If you’re looking to build your brand, gain exposure, and get your name in front of recruiters, you’ll need to know how to rock your LinkedIn profile.
+LinkedIn is the world’s largest professional networking platform with millions of active users.
+If you’re looking to build your brand, gain exposure, and get your name in front of recruiters, you’ll need to create a LinkedIn business page and profile.
 Don’t miss out on potential opportunities to land your dream job because your profile doesn’t make the grade.

 2. Click on the confirmation email you received by clicking “Confirm.”
 You’ll then be taken to the LinkedIn login page.
 Enter your password, and you’ll see your new page.

 3. Make sure your company name is correct, and add the “Company Description.”
 You can also add an additional admin if you want.